MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 1. For safety, you are required to type in the resource group's name.
 (Once deleted, a resource group cannot be recovered.)
 Type the name of the resource group.
 Then click the **Delete** button to remove all traces of this lab from your account.

-After a few minutes, the service and all of its resources will be deleted.
+After a few minutes, the resource group and all of its resources will be deleted.

 ## Summary

-This lab provided a hands-on demonstration of how to use Batch Services with Batch Shipyard to run batch jobs in the cloud in Docker containers.
-Batch on Azure though can perform many types on Docker and non-Docker jobs and even leverage some of the high performance N-seres virtual machines that have GPUs for tasks such as animation rendering.
+Azure Batch is ideal for running large jobs that are compute-intensive as batch jobs on clusters of virtual machines.
+Batch Shipyard improves on Azure Batch by running those same jobs in Docker containers.
+The exercises you performed here demonstrate the basic steps required to create a Batch service, configure Batch Shipyard using a custom recipe, and run a job.
+The Batch Shipyard team has prepared other recipes involving scenarios such as deep learning, computational fluid dynamics, molecular dynamics, and video processing.
+For more information, and to view the recipes themselves, see https://github.com/Azure/batch-shipyard/tree/master/recipes.

 ---